ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 public share, but Poplar1 does not.
 See {{!VDAF}}.)
 The header consists of the task ID and report "metadata".
 The metadata consists of the following fields:

+* A report ID used by the Aggregators to ensure the report appears in at most one batch.
+(See {{anti-replay}}.)
+The Client MUST generate this by generating 16 random bytes using a cryptographically secure random number generator.

 * A timestamp representing the time at which the report was generated.
   Specifically, the `time` field is set to the number of seconds elapsed since the start of the UNIX epoch.
 The client SHOULD round this value down to the nearest multiple of `time_precision` in order to ensure that that the timestamp cannot be used to link a report back to the Client that generated it.

-* A nonce used by the Aggregators to ensure the report appears in at most one batch.
-(See {{anti-replay}}.)
-The Client MUST generate this by generating 16 random bytes using a cryptographically secure random number generator.

 * A list of extensions to be included with the report.
 (See
   {{upload-extensions}}.)